 Lockie Fellowship

-The Lockie Fellowship offers research support for up to four writers undertaking an original creative or critical project which advances the study of literature within Australia.
+The Lockie Fellowship offers research support for writers undertaking an original creative or critical project which advances the study of literature within Australia.

 Application type